antonxy/rep-ros-i/rep-ixxxx.rst

 -----------------------

-This shows a stream for a ``JOINT_POSITION`` message, sent by a server to broadcast joint state for a six-axis, serial industrial robot.
+This shows a stream for a ``JOINT_POSITION`` message, sent by a server to broadcast joint state for a six-axis robot that is close to its zero position.

+Direction: server → client

 ::